-Table 8.6-7: and Figure 8.6-3 below provide a summary of the sustaining capital per cost sector over a 50-year horizon for the community access roads as well as the Route du Nord.
+Table 8.6-7 provides a summary of the sustaining capital per cost sector over a 30-year horizon for the community access roads as well as the Route du Nord.

-Table 8.6-7: Community access roads and Route du Nord sustaining capital cost.
+Table 8.6-7 Community access roads sustaining capital cost.